tvitcom/fusion-framework/README.md

 ## Deployment

 The application can be run as a docker container.
 You can use `make build-docker` to build the application into a docker image.
-The docker container starts with the `cmd/server/entryscript.sh` script which reads the `APP_ENV` environment variable to determine which configuration file to use.
-For example, if `APP_ENV` is `qa`, the application will be started with the `config/qa.yml` configuration file.
+The docker container starts with the `deployments/entryscript.sh` script which reads the `APP_ENV` environment variable to determine which configuration file to use.
+For example, if `APP_ENV` is `prod`, the application will be started with the `config/prod.yml` configuration file.

 You can also run `make build` to build an executable binary named `server`.
 Then start the API server using the following command,